rackerlabs/docs-cloud-networks/api-docs/getting-started/configuring-network-variations/configuring-host-routes-curl.rst

 #.
 Copy the ``id`` value from the output for future reference.
 In this example, the ID is
    ``a1061a57-0136-4c29-aac1-8b1a646a3001``, but use the ID from your response.

-.. _chr-verify-ip-on-port-curl:
+.. _chr-verifying-ip-on-port-curl:

-Verify the IP on the server port (cURL)
+Verifying the IP on the server port (cURL)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following step shows you how to verify the IP address on the server port.
 In this case,